Ghat District: Libyan Civil War

-Since 2014, the district has been under the control of independent Tuareg and Tebu militias fighting each other for dominion.
+Since 2014, the district has been under the control of independent Tuareg and Tebu militias fighting each other for domination.
 This situation was reversed in 2019, when the militias united to fight against the offensive by the Libyan National Army.

 Geography

 Libya has mostly a flat undulating plain and occasional plateau, with an average elevation of around 423 m.
 Around 91 per cent of the land is covered by desert, with only 8.8 per cent agricultural land (with only 1% arable lands) and 0.1 per cent of forests.
 The major resources are petroleum, gypsum and natural gas.
 Along the coastal regions, the climate is Mediterranean in coastal areas, while it is desert climate in all other parts.
 Dust storms lasting four to eight days is pretty common during Spring.
 Tripolitania is the northwest region, while it is Cyrenacia in the east and Fezzen in southwest.
 Fezzen is mostly full of deserts.
 The region receives an annual rainfall of 2.5 in.
 There are no perennial rivers in the region, but the region is abundant with groundwater aquifers.